Individual differences in knowledge network navigation: Introduction

 \section{Introduction}

 Online technologies have fundamentally changed information provision and acquisition in our societies.
 While, in principle, the digital information ecosystem is horizontal, easy to navigate, and egalitarian in providing access to information, in practice, the networks of information repositories have become so complex that successful navigation has turned into a real challenge~\cite{savolainen2015cognitive}.
-More importantly, access to information is not equally provided to all citizens: not only inequalities in access to the infrastructure, such as broadband Internet connection or smart devices are seen as privileges available to certain groups in societies, individual characteristics, such as familiarity with the technologies, digital literacy~\cite{dutton2014cultures}, education level~\cite{van2014digital} and even personality traits~\cite{ho2005exploratory} all play a role in determining how much an individual can benefit from the open ocean of information available online~\cite{savolainen2015cognitive}.
+More importantly, access to information is not equally provided to all citizens: not only inequalities in access to the infrastructure, such as broadband Internet connection or smart devices are seen as privileges available to certain groups in societies, individual characteristics, such as familiarity with the technologies, digital literacy~\cite{dutton2014cultures}, education level~\cite{van2014digital}, and even personality traits~\cite{ho2005exploratory} all play a role in determining how much an individual can benefit from the open ocean of information available online~\cite{savolainen2015cognitive}.
 Finally, political decisions such as information sanctions or government censorship also challenge the idea of online information being "free for all" at a macro-level~\cite{gill2015characterizing}.
-To address the issue of inequality in information access, we must first gain an understanding of how individuals use the web and the unique ways in which they navigate it.
+Online information-seeking consists of search and navigation, which are two different but associated processes~\cite{mat2005associating}.
+To address the issue of inequality in information access, we focus on understanding how individuals navigate the knowledge space differently.
 This way, we can provide personalized support that caters to the specific needs of each user.